Newborn baby found dead at Arizona Amazon distribution facility

 Breaking News Emails

-A newborn baby was found dead Wednesday in a bathroom at an Amazon distribution center in Phoenix, police said.
+Police have found the mother of a newborn baby who was discovered dead Wednesday in a bathroom at an Amazon distribution center in Phoenix.

 "This is a terribly sad and tragic incident," Amazon said in a statement, adding that they are working with police to investigate.